 Now, crushes are called as such for a reason.
-As much as they can make a person feel happy, they can also leave one feeling rather dramatically destroyed by the world.
+As much as they can make a person feel happy, they can also leave one feeling destroyed by the world.
 So, as her parent, you’ll need to approach dealing with her first crush with caution; empathy; and, as always, love.
 Lots and lots of love!
 Here’s how you might navigate some trickier aspects of her first brush with puppy love.
 The issue: You think she’s too young to be in love or dating.
 Reality check: While it can be jarring to think of your girl having romantic feelings, remember that having a crush does not mean the same thing as dating or even being in love—even if she insists she feels that way.

-This is a good opportunity for you to talk about what makes a person worthy of attention and admiration over some of the more superficial qualities she might be focused on.
+This is a good opportunity for you to talk about what makes a person worthy of attention and admiration.
+Over some of the more superficial qualities she might be focused on.
 If there are more serious concerns about this person, like an inappropriate age difference, known behavioral problems, or something else, bring them up gently.
 Hearing her out and having a conversation with her (even if you know you’re eventually going to have to flat-out tell her this person isn’t worthy of her affections) will help her feel respected; heard; and, most of all, that you really care and aren’t just saying “no” to be mean.

 Your daughter likely feels that way right now.
-Try this: Instead of telling her to “get over it” or that her crush wasn’t so great anyway, find a quiet moment to ask her how she’s feeling, then actually listen.
+Instead of telling her to “get over it” or that her crush wasn’t so great anyway, find a quiet moment to ask her how she’s feeling.
 She’s been rejected by someone she really likes (even if you don’t think they’re great shakes!), and she’s probably hurting.
 Be there for her, and try to find things to do together that will brighten her day.
-Maybe you can plan some time to watch a favorite movie or schedule a night when her best girl friends can come for a sleepover party.
+You can plan some time to watch a favorite movie.
+Or even schedule a night when her best girl friends can come for a sleepover.
 Over time, she’ll almost definitely start to feel better, and your bond will be stronger than ever.